scriptogre/htmx-extensions/src/server-commands/README.md

 **Notes:**

-- Set `sse-swap="message"` on any element.
+- Set `sse-swap="message"` on an element.
 Unnamed SSE events are delivered as `message`, so this value is the pass-through that lets your `<htmx>` fragments execute out of band.
-  > When [PR #178](https://github.com/bigskysoftware/htmx-extensions/pull/178) merges, you can omit setting `sse-swap="messages"`, making the setup simpler.
+  > When [PR #178](https://github.com/bigskysoftware/htmx-extensions/pull/178) merges, you can omit setting `sse-swap="message"`, making the setup simpler.

 - Set `hx-swap="none"` on the `sse-swap` element to stop the default (main band) swap from clearing the element's content.
   > I’m building a `smart-swaps` extension that will detect out-of-band-only responses and auto-set `hx-swap="none"`, making the setup even simpler.